isomerpages/csc-knowledge/_ethos-issue-25/Budget 4 Optimising for Better Outcomes.md

-<p>Kwa Chin Lum is Director (Fiscal Policy) at the Ministry of Finance.
+<p><b>Kwa Chin Lum</b> is Director (Fiscal Policy) at the Ministry of Finance.
 He previously served as Special Assistant to Senior Minister Tharman Shanmugaratnam, and in various other Ministries.</p>

-<p>Kyle Goh is Associate in the Fiscal Policy directorate at the Ministry of Finance, and works on strategic planning and policy research at the Ministry and Whole-of-Government levels.</p>
+<p><b>Kyle Goh</b> is Associate in the Fiscal Policy directorate at the Ministry of Finance, and works on strategic planning and policy research at the Ministry and Whole-of-Government levels.</p>

 <div class="background-image">
 <img src="/images/Ethos_Images/Ethos_Issue_25/ETHOS_APR2023_KwaChinLum&amp;KyleGoh_1.jpg">